rclone/rclone/docs/content/_index.md

 Users have called it "The Swiss army knife of cloud storage" and "Technology indistinguishable from magic".

-Rclone really cares about your data.
-It preserves your timestamps and verifies your data at all times.
+Rclone really looks after your data.
+It preserves timestamps and verifies your data at all times.
 Transfers over limited bandwidth;
 intermittent connections, or subject to quota can be restarted, from the last good file transferred.
 You can